achatmajian/09-expensetracker/README.md

 ## Overview

-The Expense Tracker app which allows users to track their income and expenses by adding and deleting transaction items, provides an ongoing total balance, and saves the transaction data to local storage.
+The Expense Tracker app which allows users to track their income and expenses by adding and deleting transaction items, provides an ongoing total balance, displays their transaction history, and saves the transaction data to local storage.

 ## Technologies Used